What We Do: Licensed vs. Certified Lash Techs

 After learning all about cosmetology, new practitioners must sit a licensing exam.
 Without passing the exam, they’re still not authorized to perform cosmetology services in California.
 The exam is set by the California Board of Barbering and Cosmetology and includes both written and practical components.
 Only after successfully passing the exam do applicants receive their California cosmetology license, which must be renewed every two years.

-At this point, they are a licensed, vs. certified lash tech.
+At this point, they are a licensed, versus certified lash tech.

 Getting licensed as a cosmetologist in California is a long process, and ensures that anybody practicing cosmetology is highly trained.
 Cosmetology school covers the basics of the most common treatments available.
 This includes hair coloring and highlighting, facials, hair removal, and nail treatments.